 Front of the envelope of a letter from Ysidro Alvarado to his father, Antonio Alvarado, March 6, 1926.
 The Huntington Library, Art Museum, and Botanical Gardens.

-It is an area in which we continue to collect actively and one that is being vigorously pursued by scholars eager to better understand what it means to leave a place, often under duress, and attempt to settle some place quite new and often quite daunting.
+Scholars are vigorously pursuing migration studies, eager to better understand what it means to leave a place, often under duress, and attempt to settle someplace new and often quite daunting.

 Back of the envelope of a letter from Ysidro Alvarado to his father, Antonio Alvarado, March 6, 1926.
 The Huntington Library, Art Museum, and Botanical Gardens.

 For 45 years, José Alvarado worked and then lived in retirement on the Grether farms of Ventura County.
 There, he worked for, lived near, and became friends with Mark Moore, who left the farms in 1980.
-José died in 1982 without heirs; the Grether family consequently took responsibility for his possessions, including his family’s letters, which, surprisingly, they did not throw away.
-When Mark visited the farms in the mid-1980s, the Grethers gave the letters to Mark because of his friendship with José.
-Always interested in a home where the letters would be valued, Mark was, some 30 years later, indirectly referred to The Huntington by Miroslava Chávez-García, professor of history at the University of California, Santa Barbara.
-In 2019, Mark donated the letters to The Huntington.
+José died in 1982 without heirs; the Grether family consequently took responsibility for his possessions, including his family's letters, which, surprisingly, they did not throw away.
+When Moore visited the farms in the mid-1980s, the Grethers gave the letters to him because of his friendship with José.
+Always interested in a home where the letters would be valued, Moore was, some 30 years later, referred to The Huntington by Andrew Sandoval-Strauz, professor of history at Penn State, and Miroslava Chávez-García, a professor of history at the University of California, Santa Barbara.
+In 2019, Moore donated the letters to The Huntington.

 First page of a letter from Ysidro Alvarado to his father, Antonio Alvarado, March 6, 1926.
 The Huntington Library, Art Museum, and Botanical Gardens.

-Chávez-Esparza herself had donated her family letters to The Huntington a few years ago as well.
+Chávez-García herself had donated her family letters to The Huntington a few years ago.
 She did so because the love letters exchanged by her parents and the missives exchanged among a network of close relatives across the California-Mexico border provided deep insights into the migrant experience.
 They served as the chief source for her award-winning history, Migrant Longing: Letter Writing across the U.S.–Mexico Borderlands (University of North Carolina Press, 2018).
-(You can read more about Chávez-Esparza's book in Huntington Frontiers.)
+(You can read more about Chávez-García’s book in Huntington Frontiers.)